-The Group is concerned about the direct and potential environmental impacts that arise from its current business operations and supports various initiatives towards sustainable development, such as leveraging technology use and the efficient consumption of water, energy, paper, raw materials and other resources throughout the manufacturing process.
-Operational policies are in place to focus on improving resource allocation.
-These policies apply to existing plants for optimal resource usage and the ultimate goal is to improve energy and resource consumption.
+The Group recognised that its business operations will create both direct and potential impacts to the environment.
+Supporting the sustainable management of resources, the Group has developed various resources conservation initiatives, such as leveraging technology use and promoting efficient consumption of water, energy, paper, raw materials and other valuable resources throughout the manufacturing and operation process.
+To minimise it environmental impacts, the Group's operational policies are in place to instruct and enhance resource management and allocation.
+These policies apply to existing plants for optimal resource usage with an ultimate goal to improve the efficiency on energy and resource consumption.